alfredodeza/coima/README.rst

     t.render()

-    "This is a word in a sentence"
+    u"This is a word in a sentence"